helrond/songs/_posts/2019-08-19-chasing_the_sun.md

 I followed the river
 Heading upstream
 And a flood came down the valley
-Washed me out to sea
+Took me out to sea

 I went towards the sunrise
-To move my timeline ahead
+To shift my timeline
-I was frozen by its power
+The light took me with its power
-Unlearning everything I'd read
+And I could only shine

 <div class="chords">
 C/G<br/>